guilhemmarchand/trackme/docs/userguide.rst

 - Define a name for the entity, this name is the value of the field ``data_name`` and needs to be unique in TrackMe
 - Shall that name you provide not be unique, a little red cross and a message will indicate the issue when we run the simulation
-- We choose a ``search language``, because the source field is a Metadata, this is an indexed field and we can use the tstats command which is very effiscient by looking at the tsdidx files rather than the raw events
+- We choose a ``search language``, because the source field is a Metadata, this is an indexed field and we can use the tstats command which is very efficient by looking at the tsdidx files rather than the raw events
 - We define our search constraint for the first entity, in our case ``index=firewall sourcetype=pan:traffic region::emea company::retail``
-- We choose a value for the index, this is has ``no impacts`` on the search itself and its result but determines how the entity is classified and filtered in the main UI
+- We choose a value for the index and the sourcetype, this is having ``no impacts`` on the search itself and its result but determines how the entity is classified and filtered in the main UI
-- Same for the sourcetype, which agains does ``not influence`` the search results
-- Finally we can optionnally decide to define the earliest and latest time range, in our example we can leave that empty and rely on the default behaviour
+- Finally, we can optionally decide to define the earliest and latest time range, in our example we can leave that empty and rely on the default behaviour

 **Note about the search syntax:**

-- We use ``"::"`` as the delimitor rather than ``"="`` because these are indexed fields, and this indicates Splunk to treat them as such
+- We use ``"::"`` as the delimiter rather than ``"="`` because these are indexed fields, and this indicates Splunk to treat them as such

 **Let's create our first entity:**